ovn-org/ovn/Documentation/tutorials/ovn-sandbox.rst

 Creating OVN Resources
 ----------------------

-Once you have ``ovs-sandbox`` running with OVN enabled, you can start using OVN utilities to create resources in OVN.
+Once you have ``ovn-sandbox`` running, you can start using OVN utilities to create resources.
 As an example, we will create an environment that has two logical switches connected by a logical router.

 Create the first logical switch with one port::